What Are the Health Risks of Chronic Heavy Drinking?

 Alcohol in large quantities is simply not good for any parts of the body because it breaks down tissues and is abrasive.
 Excess drinking or binge drinking has been clinically linked to breast, esophagus, colorectal, pharynx, mouth and liver cancers.
 Much of this also has to do with the fact that alcohol converts to acetaldehyde once it enters the body, and this is a major carcinogen.

-Anemia is categorized as an abnormally low number of red blood cells, and this can be caused by heavy drinking.
+Anemia is categorized as an abnormally small number of red blood cells, and this can be caused by heavy drinking.
 Anemia causes shortness of breath and fatigue.

 - Cardiovascular Disease

-A recent study found that heavy chronic drinking leads to double the risk for heart attacks and strokes.
-This is because binge drinking causes blood platelets to create blood clots in the heart, brain or blood stream by clumping altogether.
+A recent study found that chronic heavy drinking leads to double the risk of heart attacks and strokes.
+The reason for this is because binge drinking causes blood platelets to create blood clots in the heart, brain or blood stream by clumping altogether.
 Heart rhythm disorders are also linked to alcoholism.

 - High Blood Pressure

-When someone goes on a heavy drinking binge, their blood pressure may be raised momentarily.
-This could last just a few hours.
+When a person goes on a drinking binge, their blood pressure may be raised momentarily.
+This high blood pressure could last just a few hours.
 But when binges become weekly or daily affairs, the high blood pressure could become a chronic issue.
-This is because blood vessels dilate and constrict in reaction to large amounts of alcohol.
+Blood vessels dilate and constrict in reaction to large amounts of alcohol.

 The liver is responsible for filtering all the things that you eat and drink.
-When someone consumes a large amount of alcohol, their liver has to deal with it, but the liver wasn’t made to do this job over and over.
+When someone consumes a significant amount of alcohol, their liver has to deal with it, but the liver wasn’t made to do this job over and over.
 With time, binge drinking causes you to get a fatty liver.
-This will later turn into cirrhosis, and without a transplant, this is a fatal disease.
+A fatty liver will later turn into cirrhosis, and without a transplant, this is a fatal disease.

-One of the most harmful things about excess alcohol consumption is that it irritates the lining of the stomach, but it can also irritate the lining of the pancreas.
-Pancreatitis is the resulting effect, and it can cause serious diarrhea as well as recurring stomach aches.
+One of the most harmful things about excessive alcohol consumption is that it irritates the lining of the stomach, but it can also irritate the lining of the pancreas.
+Pancreatitis is the effect, and it can cause serious diarrhea as well as recurring stomach aches.

 - Nerve Damage

 Alcoholic neuropathy is a type of nerve damage that is caused by alcoholism.
-Someone with this type of neuropathy will experience numbness in the feet, legs, hands and arms as well as painful pin prick feelings in those same areas.
-In addition, this nerve damage can exacerbate erectile dysfunction, constipation and incontinence.
+Someone with this kind of neuropathy will experience numbness in the feet, legs, hands, and arms as well as painful pin prick feelings in those same areas.
+Also, this nerve damage can exacerbate erectile dysfunction, constipation, and incontinence.

 Chronic heavy drinking can affect the entire body.
 If you have a problem with chronic heavy drinking, please enroll in a treatment program.
 Inpatient rehab treatment centers offer more supervision than outpatient treatment programs.
-Inpatient treatment takes you out of the environment in which you can obtain alcohol and any time.
-This makes it much easier to focus on your recovery and to form habits which do not include drinking alcohol.
+Inpatient treatment takes you out of the environment in which you can obtain alcohol at any time.
+Therefore, it is much easier to focus on your recovery and to form habits which do not include drinking alcohol.
 Don’t let chronic heavy drinking ruin your health and your life.